qqomega-labs/.github/profile/README.md

 ### Why the Token Exists

-1. **Access control**: On-chain verification determines dashboard access no accounts, no middlemen.
+1. **Access control**: On-chain verification determines dashboard access.
 2. **Value capture**: As QQ Omega grows, token utility grows with it.
 3. **Fair distribution**: Everyone enters on the same terms.
 No VCs got in cheaper than you.